ucb-sts/sts/walkthrough.md

 ## Phase II: Troubleshooting

-Let's suppose we found a juicy invariant violation.
+Let's suppose we found a juicy invariant violation (if we let the Fuzzer run long enough, we should have eventually triggered a controller crash).
 Our InputLogger has recorded a trace of the network events that we can use to track down the root cause of the violation.